JoySmarty/Challenge-Lab-Creating-a-Static-Website-for-the-Caf-/README.md

 ---

-## 📸 Optional Screenshot
-*(You can add a screenshot of your hosted website or S3 bucket setup here)*

----

 ## 🚀 Future Improvements
 - Integrate **Amazon Route 53** for a custom domain.
 - Add **Amazon CloudFront** for global content delivery and caching.